wely/DevCamp/HOL/node/03-azuread-office365/README.md

     module.exports = router;
     ```

-1. To add the profile route into Express. open `app.js` and add a route entry below the existing `app.use()` statements
+1. To add the profile route into Express.
+Open `app.js` and add a route entry below the existing `app.use()` statements:

     ```javascript
     // Configure Routes